 Please click here to see Frequently Asked Questions

-The ACL contains statutory guarantees that apply to Samsung goods sold in Australia.
+The ACL contains statutory guarantees that apply to goods sold by Samsung Electronics Australia Pty Ltd (ACN 002 915 648) (Samsung) in Australia.
 These guarantees require:

 - Goods to be of acceptable quality, that is, fit for the purpose for which goods of the same kind are commonly supplied, acceptable in appearance and finish, safe and durable, based on what a consumer would reasonably expect given the nature, price and description of the goods.
 The goods should also be free from defects that were not obvious or drawn to the consumer's attention at the time of purchase;